raspberrypilearning/cd-sebento-appinv-3/en/step_4.md

 ## Getting the user's location

 If you want to know where the accessible places are you are going to need users to add the locations of them.
-Luckily App Inventor has a **LocationSensor** component.
+Luckily, App Inventor has a **LocationSensor** component that detects a user's location.

 + On the "AddPlace" screen, drag a LocationSensor from **Sensors** onto your app.